Jameela as SPEAKER AND WRITER

 Moderating and Speaking Engagements: topics include Gothic literature, American and African American literature, literature of the U.S. South, and women’s literature.

-Research Consultation: topics include Gothic literature, American and African American literature, literature of the U.S. South, and women’s literature.
+Subject Matter Expert: topics include Gothic literature, American and African American literature, literature of the U.S. South, and women’s literature.

 PUBLICATIONS, INVITED TALKS, AND CONFERENCE PRESENTATIONS: